dazuaz/git-smart-commits/README.md

 # git-smart-commits

 A lightweight Bun-powered CLI that uses an AI model to produce clean Conventional Commit messages and commit your changes.
-It automatically decides whether your change set should be 1 commit or multiple logical commits.
+By default it creates 1 squashed commit; with `--split` it can create 1..N logical commits.

 ## Prerequisites
 - [Bun](https://bun.sh/) 1.3 or newer